staten-island-tech/object-oriented-adventures-luna/planning/readme.md

 ## Characters

-All Characters would start with 5000 hp.
-This would increase for every battle the character wins(any battle that the character is in the team of).
+All Characters would have 5000 hp.

 Attack stat will be affected by enemy, but the base attack stat would be set and can't be changed.